Call for Papers is Now Open

 • Poster Presentations

-• Symposia: 2-hour blocks, limited number.
+• Symposia: 2-hour blocks, 6 papers, limited number.

-• Appropriateness and significance of the topic.
+• Originality and significance of contribution

-• Evidence of a theoretical framework and links to previous research.
+• Evidence of a theoretical framework and links to previous research

-• Organization and clarity.
+• Organization and clarity

 • Prepare your title, abstract, and summary in advance.